 At Crossroads, Healing Trauma and Seeking Safety are also used to treat symptoms related to trauma.
 During individual treatment, clients work with masters-level clinicians who are trained in co-occurring disorders.
 This allows for further personalization of care and more in-depth, specific exploration and processing to treat co-occurring symptoms.
 While group therapy is beneficial, individual therapy takes the work done in groups to a deeper level through one-on-on sessions.
 Clients and clinicians collaborate on individualized treatment plans to ensure goals are tailored to their needs.

 Regardless of program type, clients engage in gender-specific treatment that touches on multiple aspects of mental health and recovery.
 Individuals learn how to cope with stress and challenging situations more effectively, how to improve communication and problem solving, how to build healthier relationships, and much more.

 Aftercare Services for Mental Health Disorders

 Managing mental health disorders is an ongoing battle.
-Crossroads supports men and women in continuing to understand the role of mental health in addiction recovery and taking steps to manage conditions such as depression, anxiety, obsessive compulsive disorder, post-traumatic stress disorder, bipolar disorder, and grief.
+Crossroads supports grief and depression in men and women in continuing to understand the role of mental health in addiction recovery and taking steps to manage conditions such as depression, anxiety, obsessive compulsive disorder, post-traumatic stress disorder, bipolar disorder, and grief.
 Caring for these issues should be an integral part of relapse prevention plans.

 Outpatient treatment and therapy groups incorporate counseling and other strategies for addressing mental health concerns.
 These gender-specific programs allow men and women to further explore how mental health is affected in real-world situations as they integrate into the community while focused on their recovery.
 As new challenges arise, they have a safe space to discuss their thoughts and feelings and receive support in dealing with these issues in a healthy, effective manner.